aleksibovellan/wazuh-alerts-to-signal/README.md

 Use the URL to login into NordVPN in a browser.
 After successful login, the NordVPN-CLI either:

-1. updates itself with the login information, OK, or
+1. updates itself with the accepted login information, or
-2. use the browser's successful login page: copy the url for the "Continue" kind-of button, and use it in the terminal like so:
+2. use the browser's successful login page, to copy the url for the "Continue" kind-of button, and use it in the terminal like so:

 ```bash
 nordvpn login --callback-url "https://api.nordvpn.com/..."